bohdan-mykhailenko/game_hover-squares/README.md

 - **Choosing game mode**: Users have options to choose the field size.
 - **Hovering squares**: Allow users to hover selected items and unhover selected ones.

+## Future improvements

+- **Optimization**: Due to a large number of elements in some modes, the app works very slowly.

 ## Technologies

 - [TypeScript](https://www.typescriptlang.org/)